aditivv/petcam/README.md

 ## Petcam

 This model is used to detect whether there is a person or a pet in front of the camera, which can help when detecting intruders at home as opposed to pets running around the house.
-It is trained on an imagenet Resnet-18 model using transfer learning.
-The idea is that if the model overpredicts your age, you might have some sort of skin problems.

 ## The Algorithm
 The algorithim is used by recording a video on a Logitech webcam - supported by Jetson nano.
 It uses a 2GB Jetson Nano, and so it uses it a preflashed SD card flashed from the NVIDIA webpage.
-It uses a facenet to find a persons face in the image, then it crops the image to just hold the face.
-It then sends the face to the transfer learning model.
-The transfer model then predicts your age.
-It will try to guess your age to the best of its abilities.
-Then it will print out the age is it is confident.
-It is up to the user to interepret the information.
-Note: I ran this model on a realivly low epoch with information that was askew.
-The pretrained model is quite inacurrate.
+It uses imagenet to classify what is in front of the camera, and whether it is an animal or an intruder/person.

 ## Running this project
 1. Connect to your Jetson Nano via VSCODE.